rka0917/elasticsearch/Group23 Report.md

 What we have learned from this project is that there is a lot of time that there is most likely going to be very little time spent on coding and more time on actually understand the project itself and looking through code/documentation and discussing things.

 In hindsight, we should have investigated the issue further before deciding on using that as the assignment.
 We could have spotted that the documentation for the code was a little bit lackluster and that it was hard to understand the code.
 We also should have communicated more during the beginning and middle of the project.
 Most of the communication happened unfortunately at the end of the week.

+To summarize, we learnt about the importance of proper documentation, as it would have saved us a lot of time and maybe even enabled us to finish the task that we set out to do.
+That is very important when you are working on open-source.